napari/hub-lite/README.md

    python fetch_napari_data.py
    ```

-2. **Create htmls for github page**
+2. **Create static htmls**
-To generate the static pages (excluding the search function):
+This will create static_index.html and individual plugins htmls under the plugins folder:
 ```
 python create_static_html_files.py
 ```
+Note that github pages uses index.html and html files under the plugins folder.

-Note that you can also run a local server using python flask:
+Alternatively, if you want to run a local server using python flask:
 First, you need to uncomment out the last blocks in create_static_html_files.py to generate /static/plugins/ directory.
 Then, do this:
 ```